miketheman/ecs-network-perf/README.md

 curl http://localhost:8082
 ```

-All should repsond similarly - with the request flowing through the nginx
+All should respond similarly - with the request flowing through the nginx
 container to the Python application container, and return a JSON response.

 Make sure to run `docker-compose down` to stop & remove any running containers.